isoteriksoftware/express-response-helper/README.md

   */
 });
 ```
 Notice how we didn't have to specify the HTTP status codes for each of our responses.
-With express-response-helper you don't have to remember the status code to use, just the context of the response.
+With express-response-helper, you don't have to remember the status code to use, just the context of the response.
 Cool!

 # API
 The module returns an object with these properties: